anchore/azure-devops-task/README.md

 ---

-This task uses the [Anchore Inline Scan][1] container to scan images in a Continuous Integration pipeline.
+This is an Azure DevOps Pipeline task for scanning images using [Anchore Engine][1].
+It is used to scan container images and will return the vulnerabilities found, a software bill of materials, and the result of a policy evaluation.
+The task can be provided a custom policy which can be used to fail the pipeline if so desired.

+**No data is sent to a remote service to execute the scan , and no credentials are required**

 ## Task usage

-**Default behavior is a stateless local scan**
+#### Getting the results only
 ```
 Anchore@0
   image: imagename:tag
 ```

-### Scanning a local image - stateless
+### Scanning an image
 ```
 - task: Anchore@0
   inputs: